eliotsykes/dan-todo/GUIDE.md

 bin/phonegap serve
 ```

+Now's a good time to add some brief usage information about `bin/phonegap` to your README.

-Commit the new `bin/phonegap` script to your repo.
+Commit this latest set of changes to your repo.

 In the next stage you'll get to compile your app so it can be installed on devices *without* installing the PhoneGap Developer app.